;

 Note that you don’t need to start with an expensive aged balsamic vinegar from a specialty taproom to make this sauce.
 Making your own is easy to do, and it will work just as well by reducing ordinary balsamic vinegar.

 Meanwhile, in another small saucepan, add the water, sugar, cocoa powder, and salt.
 Whisk until smooth.
-Bring to a boil then reduce heat to medium-low and simmer, stirring continually for five minutes to thicken.
+Bring to a boil, then reduce heat to medium-low and simmer, stirring continually for five minutes to thicken.
 Remove from heat and stir in the vanilla.

-Let both mixtures cool to room temperature, combine the balsamic reduction and the chocolate syrup, whisking thoroughly until thoroughly combined and smooth.
+Let both mixtures cool to room temperature, and combine the balsamic reduction and the chocolate syrup, whisking thoroughly until thoroughly combined and smooth.

 Pour into a small pitcher to use immediately, or store in a sterile glass bottle.